dokester/BayesicFitting/index.md

 Fitting adapts the model such that certain criteria are optimized, making the model as close as possible to the data.

-The BayesicFitting toolbox also answers the question whether one model fits the data better than another.
+The BayesicFitting toolbox can also answer the question whether one model fits the data better than another.
 Especially this latter aspect raises Bayesian fitting above other model fitting procedures.

 BayesicFitting consists of more than 100 Python classes, of which a third are model classes.
 Another third are fitters in one guise or another and miscelleaneous stuff.